-FROM BANFF to Lake Louise is a fine 42-mile motor trip.
-The route is along the Bow River, crossing a spot that is the favorite haunt of a large herd of mountain sheep, who in this National Park have sanctuary, environed all the time by magnificent forests and mountains.
+From Banff to Lake Louise is a fine 42-mile motor trip.
+The route is along the Bow River, crossing a spot that is the favorite haunt of a large herd of mountain sheep, which in this national park have sanctuary.

-At about 16 miles from Banff a stop is made at Johnston Canyon-16 miles of inspiring mountain scenery, with the gaunt grey turrets of Castle Mountain towering ahead.
-One can leave the car here and walk up the canyon-a distance of about three-quarters of a mile.
+About 16 miles from Banff a stop is made at Johnston Canyon-16 miles of inspiring mountain scenery, with the gaunt grey turrets of Castle Mountain towering ahead.
+One can leave the car here and walk up the Canyon-a distance of about three-quarters of a mile.
 The Johnston Creek dashes between high rock walls and falls in a series of miniature cascades which are spanned by tiny rustic bridges.
 Gradually the canyon reveals its loveliness.
 Its climax is a clear blue pool, only partly disturbed by the whirlpool caused by falls from a gorge above.

-Indian Braves at Indian Week, Banff.

 From Johnston Canyon the road continues to Lake Louise.
 Castle Mountain, with its imposing battlements, is on the north, and Mount Temple-one of the most stately piles in the Rockies-on the south.
 A short detour at Castle enables one to reach Castle Mountain Bungalow Camp, from which a beautiful view of the Bow Valley is to be obtained.
+About 16 miles from Banff a stop is made at Johnston Canyon a beautiful view of the Bow Valley is to be obtained.